Skip to main content

 Do shoppers need to create an account to save items?

 No. Guest shoppers can save items.
 The wishlist is stored in a first-party cookie and merges into a customer record automatically when the shopper signs in or checks out.
+No account needed at the moment of save.

 Can I move the heart button to a different spot in Dawn?